-There are several heuristics that one could use within the PB mechanism to decide on who or when to boost.
-In this paper, we use one of the eight heuristics identified in [21], which can be explained briefly as follows.
-The PB mechanism goes about examining message queues in a round-robin fashion starting with the current process, and stops at the first process performing a receive with the message that it is receiving present in the endpoint buffers (message has arrived but has not yet been consumed by a receive call).
+There are several heuristics that one could use within the PB mechanism to decide on who or when to boost, and in this paper, we propose, classify and evaluate eight new heuristics.
+For most of the experiments, the heuristic that is used (called Heuristic A) can be briefly explained as follows (further details are in Section 4.9).
+The PB mechanism goes about examining message queues in a round-robin fashion starting with the current process, and stops at the first process performing a receive with the message that it is receiving present in the endpoint buffers (message has arrived but has not yet been consumed by the receive call).
 This process is then boosted to the head of level 59 queue.
 If there is no such process, then again going about it in a round-robin fashion, the mechanism tries to find a process which is not within a receive call (this can be incorporated easily into the existing ULN mechanism by simply setting a flag in the endpoint when the application enters a receive call, and resetting it when it exits from the call).
 It then boosts this process if there is one.
 Else, the PB mechanism does nothing.
 This algorithm is used in finding a candidate for boosting in the SY mechanism as well.

+The rationale behind this heuristic, and a comparison with seven other variations is given later in Section 4.9.
 The simulation models the details of the PB mechanism, incorporating the costs associated with polling the endpoints to find pending message information, and the subsequent costs of manipulating priority queues.

-2.4.5 DCS-SB, PB-SB, DCS-SY, PB-SY
+2.4.5 Combinations (DCS-SB, PB-SB, DCS-SY, PB-SY)

-One could combine the choices for the two messaging actions as was shown in Table 1 to derive integrated approaches that get the better (or worse) of both choices.
+One could combine the choices for the two messaging actions as was shown in Table 1 to derive integrated approaches that get the best (or worst) of both choices.
 As a result, there is nothing preventing us from considering the four alternatives - Demand-based coscheduling with Spin-Block (DCS-SB), Periodic Boost with Spin-Block (PB-SB), Demand-based coscheduling with Spin-Yield (DCS-SY) and Periodic Boost with Spin Yield (PB-SY) - as well.